On brand: what start-ups need to know about registered trade marks

 If you’re setting up your own business then you know that your brand is one of your most powerful assets.
 You’ve put time and creative energy into developing it, but how can you be sure that it won’t be used by someone else?
-With a registered trade mark start-ups win on every front – their brands are offered the best protection from infringement by competitors.
+Ensuring brand protection with a registered trade mark, start-ups win on every front – their brands are offered the best protection from infringement by competitors.

 What is a trade mark?

 A trade mark is a sign which distinguishes the goods or services that you provide from competitors.
 Most commonly they are words and pictures, like the iconic Nike tick and the phrase Just Do It.
 Trade marks can also be sounds, 3D shapes, colours or even smells.

 A registered trade mark, denoted by the ® symbol, is a mark which has been legally registered as representing a company or product.
 An unregistered trade mark, denoted by a ™ or not denoted at all, is a mark which has not been registered and is therefore not afforded the same protections.

 If you have a registered trade mark, you benefit from stronger right to take legal action against marks which are likely to cause “consumer confusion”.
 Your brand is protected even before you have started using it, making registration crucial for startups which are still in the developmental stage but wish to take early precautions to safeguard their brand from competitors.